webhintio/hint/docs/user-guide/rules/meta-viewport.md

-That this rule takes into consideration the [targeted browsers](../index.md#browser-configuration), and if no versions of Safari for iOS &lt; 9 are included, it will not require `initial-scale=1`.
+That this rule takes into consideration the [targeted browsers](../index.md#browser-configuration), and if no versions of Safari for iOS < 9 are included, it will not require `initial-scale=1`.

 ## Further Reading